In this guide to the best backpacker travel insurance we compared the 17 most popular providers – you’ll be surprised which was the best!

 When making a claim for any policy you should…

-- Get a police statement if it’s relevant if you have items stolen or broken, have been assaulted and need medical treatment etc. then make sure you have a police statement to confirm this
+- Get a police statement if it’s relevant – if you have items stolen or broken, have been assaulted and need medical treatment etc. then make sure you have a police statement to confirm it

-- Contact your insurer to see what they advise and to check what is covered in your policy
+- Contact your insurer to see what they advise and to check what’s covered in your policy

-We looked at the 17 most popular options to see how they compared against each other.
-For the best options you’ll also find a more detailed breakdown at the bottom so you can decide which one is best for you.
+We looked at the 17 most popular options to see how they faired against each other.
+For the best options, you’ll also find a more detailed breakdown at the bottom so you can decide which one is best for you.

 What we searched for

-To find these policies we looked for the best rated backpacker and long-term insurance options in the UK on public review sites like Trust Pilot and Feefo.
+To find these policies we looked for the best-rated backpacker and long-term travel insurance options in the UK on public review sites like Trust Pilot and Feefo.
 We also collected suggestions from Google, travel agents, insurance comparison sites and user reviews.

 All details were taken directly from the provider’s official website, searching with exactly the same details for the same trip.